ericpriceco/ericpriceco.github.io/projects/healthsource.md

 ### Admin Dashboard

 For the admin dashboard, they see a responsive table view due to the amount of information that is presented.
 The user table is paginated and links to a specific users health and profile views.
 From here an admin can manage anything for their users by editing existing records or adding new ones.
 An important feature that would allow a school nurse for instance to move away from paper records or at least use this for easy lookup.
+The admin also has access to the search function to quickly locate a user.

 ![AdminDashboard](/img/projects/healthsource-admindash1.png)